 Your builder or Realtor can help you find a Certified Rater in your area.
-After the rating, you'll get an easy-to-understand Energy Guide that estimates how much it will cost to pay for energy used in that home.
+After the rating, you'll get an easy-to-understand Energy Guide that estimates how much it will cost to pay for energy used in that home; it will allow you to look at a number of separate areas of energy use throughout the house.

 For many years, buyers have had home inspectors look over a home before making their purchase.
 This is a great way to find out about potential house problems before you make your purchase.
-Smart homebuyers around the country are now also asking for a home energy rating to look specifically at the energy-use in a home and determine efficiency.
-Because energy costs can equal house payments, the relatively small cost of a home energy rating can easily be offset by many years of lower energy payments.
+Smart homebuyers around the country are now also asking for a home energy rating to look specifically at the energy-users in a home and determine their efficiency.
+Because energy costs can often equal house payments, the relatively small cost of a home energy rating can easily be offset by many years of lower energy payments.

-You're already familiar with the milesper-gallon stickers on new automobiles, and the yellow Energy Guide labels on home appliances.
+You're already familiar with the miles-pergallon stickers on new automobiles, and the yellow Energy Guide labels on home appliances.
 Shoppers use this information to figure out how much that car or appliance is really going to cost them.
 This information gives the buyer a good estimate of what it will cost to operate that car or use that appliance, over and above the purchase price.
 A car or product that is cheaper to buy can often be more expensive to operate, so this information can be very important to assure that you make the best purchase decision.